 Minnesota Statute § 169A.33 subd.
 4 outlines the penalties that a person under 21 may pay for the offense.
 These penalties include suspending the individual’s driver’s license for up to 30 days or 180 days if there has been a previous underage drinking offense.

-The overall penalties can be the same as those imposed on adult offenders.
+The overall penalties for underage drinking and driving can be the same as those imposed on adult offenders.
 The main difference is the fact that minors cannot be sent to adult jail or prison.
 However, someone as young as 16 can be tried as an adult, but they cannot serve their time in an adult correctional facility.
 They can, however, be required to complete community service, probation, time in a juvenile facility, substance abuse classes, and more.
 These cases can be one or the penalties can be reduced with the help of a qualified Minnesota DWI lawyer.

 Contact Minnesota DWI Lawyer F. T. Sessoms: